mozilla/mig/doc/concepts.rst

 weight, an integer that represents their access level.
 When an agent receives an action that calls the filechecker module, it will first verify the signatures of the action, and then validates that the signers are authorized to perform the action.
-This is done by counting the weights of the signatures, and verifying that they equal or exceed the minimum required weight.
+This is done by summing up the weights of the signatures, and verifying that they equal or exceed the minimum required weight.